Recorded history: Europe

 Dionysius of Halicarnassus knew of seven predecessors of Herodotus, including Hellanicus of Lesbos, Xanthus of Lydia and Hecataeus of Miletus.
 He described their works as simple, unadorned accounts of their own and other cities and people, Greek or foreign, including popular legends.

 Herodotus (484 BCE – c.
 425 BCE) has generally been acclaimed as the "father of history" composing his The Histories from the 450s to the 420s BCE.
 However, his contemporary Thucydides (c.
 460 BCE – c.
 400 BCE) is credited with having first approached history with a well-developed historical method in his work the History of the Peloponnesian War.
-Thucydides, unlike Herodotus, regarded history as being the product of the choices and actions of human beings, and looked at cause and effect, rather than as the result of divine intervention.
+Thucydides, unlike Herodotus, regarded history as the product of human choices and actions, and looked at cause and effect rather than as the result of divine intervention.
 History developed as a popular form of literature in later Greek and Roman societies in the works of Polybius, Tacitus and others.

 Saint Augustine was influential in Christian and Western thought at the beginning of the medieval period.
 Through the Medieval and Renaissance periods, history was often studied through a sacred or religious perspective.
 Around 1800, German philosopher and historian Georg Wilhelm Friedrich Hegel brought philosophy and a more secular approach into historical study.